 Please send a CV and covering letter (no more than two pages of A4) to firstname.lastname@example.org, together with the contact details and equality and diversity monitoring form that you can download below.
 The contact details form contains your consent for us to process your application and must be included.

-Interviews will be held on 14th or 15th February in the Preston area.
+Interviews will be held on 11th or 18th June in the Birmingham area.